BITSS/ICPSR2016/README.md

 ### 3. A good text editor

 Writing good code is facilitated by a good text editor.
 You can get away without one because you almost certainly already have a program on your computer that can save simple ASCII text files (Notepad for Windows, or TextEdit for Mac--but change the default from Rich Text to Plain Text) but modern text editors do syntax highlighting, auto-complete, and a bunch of other cool stuff for you.
 I suggest [Atom](http://atom.io).
+Other people like Notepad++ or Sublime.